Hanuman, the Pyramid of Kukulcan, and the Stars

-In Toltec tradition, they came “from the west” to occupy Chichen Itza.
+In Toltec tradition, the Toltecs arrived “from the west” to occupy Chichen Itza.
 Their immediate migration was from Mexico City, which is west of the Yucatan Peninsula, but the reference may be to more ancient roots in the Pacific.

 From the following article by Richard Cassaro, May 14th, 2012, it is obvious that the Mayans/Toltecs were part of a culture that had widespread influence.
 It demonstrates that the Mayan and Balinese cultures were from a single source in spite of being on opposite sides of the Pacific (Central America and Indonesia) .